NikhilGB/Tic-Tac-Toe-Ultimate/README.md

 # Tic-Tac-Toe-Ultimate
 The world's most immersive Tic Tac Toe game human kind has ever seen To run the project:
 1. Install the pygame package.
-Run the following code: pip install pygame
+Run the following code in the console window: pip install pygame
 2. Ensure the the Game.py, background.mp3, click.wav, victory.wav all are in the same folder.
 3. Run the Game.py